National Academy of Sciences

 Growing up just outside of Chicago during the civil rights era, Claude Steele was raised with an awareness of the importance of education for black Americans.
 His interest in literature nearly led him to become a writer, but he found that social psychology was more to his liking.
 Steele’s pioneering research in social psychology has focused on self-evaluation and the impact of stereotypes.
 Other areas of research include compliance behavior and its mediation through self-affirming processes, and psychological aspects of alcohol and drug addiction.
-Steele is the Dean of the School of Education at Stanford University.
+Steele is a professor at the University of California, Berkeley.

 The audio files linked above are part of the National Academy of Sciences InterViews series.
 Opinions and statements included in these audio files are those of the interviewee and do not necessarily reflect the views of the National Academy of Sciences.